SMotaal/experimental/modules/documents/Source Text Disambiguation.md

 ## Scope

-This work focuses on the disambiguation of source text based on discriminating syntax features for source texts lacking the necessary out-of-band details, using performant parsing approaches for locating the first valid occurrence of a discriminating syntax, including but not limited to special `pragma` inserted by the authors for making the determination.
+This work focuses on the disambiguation of source text based on discriminating syntax features for source texts lacking the necessary out-of-band details, using performant parsing approaches for locating the first valid occurrence of a positively discriminating feature, including but not limited to special `pragma` inserted by the authors for making the determination.

 ## Considerations